Romania approves extradition of convicted hacker 'Guccifer' to U.S.

-March 4 - Romania’s top court has approved a request by U.S. authorities to extradite a convicted hacker known as Guccifer, a source within Romania’s DIICOT anti-organised crime and terrorism unit told Reuters on Friday.
+BUCHAREST (Reuters) - Romania’s top court has approved a request by U.S. authorities to extradite a convicted hacker known as Guccifer, a source within Romania’s DIICOT anti-organized crime and terrorism unit told Reuters on Friday.

 “The court approved an 18-month temporary extradition to America for the hacker.
 This follows a request made by U.S. authorities,” the source said.